Parallels/vagrant-parallels/README.md

 We look forward to hearing from you with any issues or features.
 Thank you!

+## Installation
+The latest version of this provider is supporting **only Vagrant 1.4 or higher**.
+If you are still using Vagrant 1.3.*, please, specify the plugin version '0.0.9':

+- For Vagrant 1.4 or higher execute `vagrant plugin install vagrant-parallels`.
+- For Vagrant 1.3.x execute `vagrant plugin install vagrant-parallels --plugin-version 0.0.9`.

 ## Usage
-Install using standard Vagrant 1.1+ plugin installation methods.
 After installing, then do a `vagrant up` and specify the `parallels` provider.
 An example is shown below.

 ```
-$ vagrant plugin install vagrant-parallels
-...
 $ vagrant init
 $ vagrant up --provider=parallels
 ...
 ```

-You need to have a parallels compatible box file installed before doing a `vagrant up`, please refer to the coming section for instructions.
+You need to have a parallels compatible box specified in your `Vagrantfile` before doing a `vagrant up`, please refer to the coming section for instructions.

 ### Default Provider